 The only facilities are a picnic ground at the top car park; you’ll need to bring everything else you want with you.
 Because it is a national park dogs are not permitted.
 There is a campground near the top car park too.

-By Natalie & Steve of Curious Campers
+Contributed by Natalie & Steve of Curious Campers

 Located in South Australia, Vivonne Bay is one of the most beautiful beaches on Kangaroo Island.

 KI, as the locals affectionately call it, is known for its stunning natural landmarks.
 No matter where you go, you will be blown away by the beauty of all these places.

 But when it comes to stunning white sandy beaches, it doesn’t get any better than Vivonne Bay.

 It’s situated in the southern part of the island, between Little Sahara and Flinders Chase National Park.
 The best way to get there is by car.

 As you’re driving on the main road, you will see a sign indicating the beach.
 Turn on to the small dirt road until you reach the car park.
 From there, walk down the little sandy path and you will be on the beach.

 You do not need a 4WD to reach the beach but if you are driving a 2WD make sure to drive slowly and be careful.

 Although it’s a fairly small beach, it is absolutely stunning.
 The sand is white and soft and the water is incredibly blue.
 It’s a great place to spend an afternoon, relaxing and enjoying the sunshine.

 It’s completely safe to swim there and the water is pretty shallow which makes it perfect for families.